mc30/wasp/README.md

 ## Feedback

-If you have any comments, suggestions or a portion of criticism, please contact me at <mikhail.churakov@gmail.com>.
+If you have any comments or suggestions, I'd be happy to receive them.